rework-space-com/terraform-provider-freeipa/docs/resources/user.md

   last_name  = "User"
 }

-# The import id of an staged must be exactly equal to `username;staged` of the user to import.
+# The import id of n staged must be exactly equal to `username;staged` of the user to import.

 # The associated resource in terraform must include the attributes:
 # - `name`